pulumi/docs/reference/javascript.md

 ## Disabiling built in TypeScript support

-When using the built in TypeScript support, Pulumi sets the following compiler settings, which may not be overriden:
+When using the built in TypeScript support, Pulumi sets the following compiler settings, which may not be overridden:

 - target: "es6",
 - module: "commonjs",